AlphaHydrae/blog/source/_posts/2012-08-27-postgresql-with-peer-authentication.markdown

   adminmap   root             postgres
 {% endcodeblock %}

 `SYSTEM-USERNAME` is the user name detected by the operating system. `PG-USERNAME` is the database user name that this user should have.
 You must group user name pairs under a `MAPNAME` which you will user later in the authentication configuration.

-The map above defines that both the postgres and root system users can connect as the postgres database user.
+The map above defines that both the **postgres** and **root** system users can connect as the **postgres** database user.

-Once you have created your user name maps, you can use them in pg_hba.conf, the authentication configuration file.
+Once you have created your user name maps, you can use them in `pg_hba.conf`, the authentication configuration file.
 Here is an example:

 {% codeblock %}
 # TYPE    DATABASE   USER       ADDRESS   METHOD
   local   all        postgres             peer     map=adminmap
 {% endcodeblock %}

-This defines that the database user postgres can access all databases.
-Notice that we selected the peer authentication method and that we reference adminmap, the user name map we created earlier.
-Therefore, with this configuration both the postgres and root system users can connect to all databases as postgres.
+This defines that the **postgres** database user can access all databases.
+Notice that we selected the peer authentication method and that we reference **adminmap**, the user name map we created earlier.
+Therefore, with this configuration both the **postgres** and **root** system users can connect to all databases as **postgres**.

 Now go forth and multiply the user name maps.